 - Full bath = 70 gallons

 - High-efficiency washing machine = 28 gallons

 - Leaving water on while you brush your teeth = 13 gallons

 - Older model toilet = 5 gallons per a flush

 - Watersense toilet = 1.28 gallons per a flush

-The Public Utilities Department offers the following programs to help you use water more efficiently in your home:
+The following will help you use water more efficiently in your home:

 Think your home doesn’t have leaks?
 Think again!
 The Environmental Protection Agency (EPA) suggests that most leaks within homes go undetected.
 In fact, the EPA also estimates that more than 1 trillion gallons of water are lost each year from residential homes- that is enough water to fill approximately 1,587,301 Olympic-size swimming pools.

 Fixing a leak can be quick and easy, and often doesn’t cost much.
 The water that is wasted can quickly add up to an expensive water bill, not to mention the wasted water and energy from just supplying that water to a home or business.
 A leaky toilet flapper can cost less than $5, but save more than 200 gallons per day.

 The EPA states that 10 percent of homes have leaks that waste 90 gallons or more per day.
 The challenge is locating the source of the water loss, as leaks can be either consistent or intermittent.
 Water can be lost from something as simple as a dripping faucet, a leaky toilet, or even an outside hose bib that may go undetected during the winter.
 Leaks can be easily avoided by conducting a simple check of plumbing fixtures and irrigation systems.